Accelo/docs/source/includes/endpoints/_contributors.md

 #### Handling the Response

-The response will be a list of [contributors](#the-contributor-object) on the Deployment, with their default fields and any additional fields requested through `_fields`, and displayed according to any pagination parameters, filters, or searches used.
+The response will be a list of [contributors](#the-contributor-object) on the deployment, with their default fields and any additional fields requested through `_fields`, and displayed according to any pagination parameters, filters, or searches used.